Health & Social Care - BTEC

 Enrichment and Extra-Curricular

-Students value the practical aspect of work experience which is arranged for the end of September, they are encouraged to organise a second placement, in their own time, to draw upon and widen their experiences.
+Students value the practical aspect of work experience which is arranged for the end of September - whilst they are in Year 10 and they are encouraged to organise a second placement, in their own time, to draw upon and widen their experiences.
 Students also benefit greatly from inviting guest speakers into lessons, to give practical, first hand experience of what it is like to work in various health and social care settings.
-This year employees from a day care setting and a children’s centre came into lessons to talk to students.
+This year students have completed a role play workshop hosted by a Social Care worker and have listened to guest speakers who work in the Health and Social Care sector.